DiffuGR: Generative Document Retrieval with Diffusion Language Models: Introduction

-(1) \emph{Mismatch between DocID generation and natural language generation.} Different with natural language generation where the sequential order of words contains specific semantic information, tokens of a DocID may not have so strong left-to-right dependencies.
+\header{Limitations} Although these approaches have achieved competitive performance compared to dense retrieval baselines, several fundamental limitations still exist: (i) \emph{Mismatch between DocID generation and natural language generation.} Unlike natural language generation where left-to-right word order encodes rich semantic, tokens of a DocID may not have so strong left-to-right dependencies.
 It indicates that the auto-regressive left-to-right generation of DocID tokens could limit the retrieval performance.
-For example, if an incorrect DocID token is generated in early left steps, the following decoding generation steps would become meaningless since the correct DocID would never be generated.

-(2) \emph{Failure to dynamically control the trade-off between efficiency and accuracy.} Existing auto-regressive based GR methods can only generate DocID tokens one by one during inference with squared increasing computational cost.
-However, the capability to dynamically control the trade-off between inference efficiency and retrieval accuracy is of vital importance for real-world scenarios.
+For example, if an incorrect DocID token is generated in early left steps, the following decoding generation steps would become meaningless since the correct DocID would never be generated. (ii) \emph{Lack of dynamic control over the efficiency–accuracy trade-off.} Existing auto-regressive based GR methods can only generate DocID tokens one by one during inference, leading to increasingly high computational costs as decoding progresses.
+More importantly, such approaches offer limited flexibility to adapt inference behavior to different operational requirements.
+In contrast, the ability to dynamically balance retrieval accuracy against inference efficiency is crucial for real-world applications with varied latency and resource constraints.

-\header{The Proposed Method} To address these limitations, we proposed generative document retrieval with diffusion language models, dubbed DiffuGR, which models DocID generation as a discrete diffusion process.
-Specifically, for each document, DiffuGR first assigns a specific sequence of tokens as the DocID for this document.
-DiffuGR involves two kinds of DocIDs, including learnable DocIDs and linguistic DocIDs.
-Then, for model training, DocIDs are corrupted through a stochastic masking process, and a diffusion language model is learned to recover the masked tokens under a retrieval-aware objective function.
-At the inference stage, given an input query, DiffuGR generates DocID tokens in parallel and refines them through a controllable number of denoising steps, as shown in the bottom part of Figure \ref{fig:ar-vs-dr}.
+\header{The Proposed Method} To address the above challenges, we propose \emph{DiffuGR}, a generative document retrieval framework based on diffusion language models, which formulates DocID generation as a discrete diffusion process.
+Specifically, DiffuGR assigns each document a sequence of tokens as its DocID.
+Two types of DocIDs are considered: learnable DocIDs and text-based DocIDs.
+During training, DocIDs are corrupted through a stochastic masking process, and a diffusion language model is learned to recover the masked tokens under a retrieval-aware objective function.
+At the inference stage, given an input query, DiffuGR generates DocID tokens in parallel and iteratively refines them through a controllable denoising steps, as shown in the bottom part of Figure \ref{fig:ar-vs-dr}.